 The domestic dog is an inquisitive and highly social animal which actively seeks information about its surroundings.
 Although much of the day is spent resting, the dog requires a complex physical and social environment during the active phase. (from Code of Practice for the Housing and Care of Animals Bred, Supplied or Used for Scientific Purposes, UK Home Office, 2014)

 The Home Office suggests methods for managing dogs before testing and death through its Code of Practice for breeding and housing.
-Use of the code is checked by the twenty inspectors who regulate practice for the whole industry.
-Its recommendations include provision of cages with between 0.5 and 2.25 square metres of floor space, depending on each dog’s weight, and lighting controls to simulate day and night cycles.
+Use of the code is checked by the twenty-two inspectors who regulate practice for the whole animal testing industry.
+Its recommendations include a provision of cages with between 0.5 and 2.25 square metres of floor space, depending on each dog’s weight, and lighting controls to simulate day and night cycles.
 The recommendations also suggest that dogs should ‘where possible be provided with outdoor runs’, a requirement under EU animal welfare directives.
-This is just one of the reasons why the Home Office’s decision on a new breeding facility is so hard to accept…

-To the best of our knowledge, most of the beagles used in experiments in British laboratories are bred in the UK, but not as many are available as laboratories would like to buy!
-That’s why Yorkshire Evergreen, part of the US Marshall Bioresources group of companies, has applied to establish a breeding facility for 200 beagles at any one time, at Grimston, near Hull.
-This is the company that also owned and managed the Green Hill site in Italy, from which 3,000 dogs were rescued by animal lovers in January 2015, shortly after the conviction and imprisonment of its senior management team on animal cruelty charges.
+Most of the beagles used in experiments in British laboratories are bred in the UK, but not as many are available as laboratories would like to buy!
+That’s why in 2015, Yorkshire Evergreen, part of the US Marshall Bioresources group of companies, were able to establish a new breeding facility for 200 beagles at any one time near Hull, despite public protests and celebrity outrage.

-Making dogs more cheaply and easily available is highly likely to set back progress on the introduction of advanced non-animal methods which are more relevant to humans.
+Surely, making dogs more cheaply and easily available for experimentation is against the grain of the introduction of advanced non-animal methods which are more relevant to humans?